arleigh418/Address-Normalization-For-Taiwan-Based-on-GoogleAPI-and-Regular-Expression/README.md

 # Final
-1.You may get some error in some special cases that are not thought of , cause I'm not major in Geographical.
+1.You may get some error in some special cases that are not thought of , cause I'm not very familiar with Geographical.

 2.If there are some logical error , please let me know.